 Candidates who have a re-scheduled or new examination are allowed take the next ordinary examination.
-Candidates who are re-sitting NORA exams can also re-sit the exam in the summer at the ISS exam.
 If you have successfully passed obligatory assignments, or other compulsory activities required before you are qualified to attend the exam, you need not re-sit these.

 Only students with either valid absence (doctors note) or students who failed the exam can re-sit an exam.

 Contact the ISS Office for more information.

 Withdrawal from an examination